FluffyKebab/PlusStack/README.md

 ## - Write the rest of the documentation

 # PlusStack
-Plus Stack is a interpreted langue written in go.
+Plus Stack is a langue written in go.

 ## Memory in Plus Stack
 The only form of memory available in Plus Stack is a stack.
-The stack can contain two data types: Integer arrays and functions.
+The stack can contain arrays, strings and functions.

 ## How source code is executed
 The interpreter reads the source code from left to right and ignores most whitespace.
 If the current symbol is recognized as an argument, the interpreter adds the current value to the list of arguments.
 If the current token is recognized as a function the interpreter executes the function with the list of arguments.